About the Russian, Eurasian & East European Studies Collections

 The Slavic and non-Slavic lands and peoples of East Central and Eastern Europe, as well as the continuent peoples of the Former Soviet Union and its various republics, stretching from Belarus to Siberia, and as far south as Central Asia and the Caucasus.
 Materials produced in both the homelands and the many ethnic diasporas are collected.

-Current materials in twenty-eight languages are collected on a regular basis, largely via approval plans with in-country vendors.
-These languages are Albanian, Azeri, Belarusian, Bosnian, Bulgarian, Croatian, Czech, Estonian, Georgian, Hungarian, Kazakh, Kyrgyz, Latvian, Lithuanian, Macedonian, Mongolian, Polish, Romanian, Russian, Serbian, Slovak, Slovenian, Sorbian, Tajik, Tatar, Turkmen, Ukrainian, Uzbek.
+Current materials in more than twenty languages are collected on a regular basis, largely via approval plans with in-country vendors.
+These languages are Albanian, Azeri, Belarusian, Bosnian, Bulgarian, Croatian, Czech, Georgian, Hungarian, Kazakh, Kyrgyz, Macedonian, Mongolian, Polish, Romanian, Russian, Serbian, Slovak, Slovenian, Sorbian, Tajik, Tatar, Turkmen, Ukrainian, and Uzbek.
 More than sixty minority languages of the FSU and Russian Republic--ranging from Abazin to Yukaghir--are also an existing strength, to which titles are added whenever possible.

 Armenian is also collected actively, under the direction of the Librarian for Middle Eastern Studies.